-The City of Refuge International Inc.’s primary purpose shall be to directly serve the people of the Democratic Republic of Congo (D.R.C) through the love of Christ by:
+The City of Refuge International’s primary purpose shall be to directly serve the people of the Democratic Republic of Congo (D.R.C) through the love of Christ by:

 Richard Banza Kitumba

-Richard was born and raised in the Democratic Republic of the Congo, and moved to North America at the age of 21.
-He attended the University of Oregon, where he earned a BA in Family and Human Services, a Master’s in Public Administration, and a Graduate Certificate in Nonprofit Management.
+Richard was born and raised in the Democratic Republic of the Congo.
+At the age of 21, he moved to North America.
+He attended the University of Oregon, where he earned a BA in Family and Human Services, a Master’s degree in Public Administration, and a Graduate Certificate in Non-profit Management.